FuelLabs/fuels-rs/docs/src/predicates/send-spend-predicate.md

 {{#include ../../../examples/predicates/src/lib.rs:predicate_signatures}}
 ```

 After generating the signatures, we can use the predicate's `encode_data` and `spend_to_wallet` functions to spend the funds.
-If the provided data is correct the `receiver` wallet will get the funds and we verify that the amount is indeed correct.
+If the provided data is correct, the `receiver` wallet will get the funds, and we will verify that the amount is indeed correct.

 ```rust,ignore
 {{#include ../../../examples/predicates/src/lib.rs:predicate_spend}}